rcjcooke/jira-grafana-team-metrics-datasource/README.md

 2. Click "Upload JSON"
 3. Navigate to the json file in the grafana sub-directory of this project on your lcoal machine and import it

-To run this as a service on a rasperry pi:
+To run this as a service on a raspberry pi:

 1. `sudo cp jira-metrics.service /etc/systemd/system/`
 2. `sudo chmod u+rwx /etc/systemd/system/jira-metrics.service`